Using Symbolism in Short Videos: Boost Engagement & Retention

 I remember creating a video where a wilting flower represented lost hope.

-People reached out, saying it resonated with their personal struggles.
+People reached out, saying it resonated with their struggles.

 That’s the power of well-placed symbols—they speak volumes without words.